Nikki Haley casts some doubt on U.S. athletes at 2018 Winter Olympics

 The U.S. this week has run military drills with South Korea by flying dozens of planes in a show of force.
 The move led North Korea to say in its state-run media that it could escalate the situation "to the brink of nuclear war."

-Some Olympic athletes training for PyeongChang told NBC News in recent weeks that family and friends are increasingly asking what rising tensions in the Korean Peninsula means for them.
+Some Olympic athletes training for PyeongChang told NBC News in recent weeks that family and friends are increasingly asking what provocations in the Korean Peninsula mean for them.
 But they said they're putting their faith in the U.S. Olympic Committee.

 "Anywhere we go I wish we didn't have to worry about what things could happen," said Jamie Greubel Poser, who won bronze in the two-women's bobsled at the 2014 Sochi Olympics in Russia.
 "We just have to do our best to be aware while staying focused on our priority, which is competing."